 Penn State York’s faculty combine prestigious academic credentials with diverse professional backgrounds, which allows us to support you as you prepare to enter the workplace or to pursue further academic study.

-- Dr. Jennifer Nesbitt, associate professor of English, teaches classes in women’s literature, Caribbean literature, modernism, and composition.
+- Dr. Jennifer Nesbitt, professor of English, teaches classes in women’s literature, Caribbean literature, modernism, and composition.
 Her research centers on feminist literature, Caribbean literature, and whiteness.
 Dr. Nesbitt is currently completing a book about rum in literature and has served as a commentator and lecturer on the TV series Downton Abbey.
 She is the winner of the 2020 University College Faculty Council Teaching Award.

 - Dr. Noel Sloboda, associate professor of English, teaches creative writing, literature, and composition.
 He has served as a dramaturg for the Harrisburg Shakespeare Company, and he sits on the board of Gamut Theatre Group.
 He is also an active poet who reads and publishes creative work in a variety of venues.
 Recent publications have appeared in Crannog (Ireland), The Evansville Review, Prime Number Magazine, Riddle Fence (Canada), Spring: The Journal of the E.E.
 Cummings Society, and Quarter After Eight.
 Dr. Sloboda has won the James H. Burness Award for Excellence in Teaching campus award, the campus advising award, and the campus Research and Creative Accomplishments Award.